ywang-lab/ywang-lab.github.io/contact/index.md

 * Welcome to our lab!
 We are looking for highly motivated PhD students and postdoc fellows from diverse backgrounds to join us!

-* Please feel free to contact: tao.ni AT strubi.ox.ac.uk or tao.ni2014 AT gmail.com
+* Please feel free to contact: wangy6 AT sustech.edu.cn
 * Our lab is very very new...

 * A lot of updates will follow....